MicrosoftDocs/defender-docs/defender-endpoint/mdav-scan-best-practices.md

 - Changing the value has both pros and cons.
 Higher values mean the scans will perform faster however, it could slow down your system during the scan, while lower values mean the scan will take longer to finish, but you will have more CPU resources available for your system during the scan.
 For instance, if you are running critical workloads on a server, this setting should be set to a value that doesn’t interfere with the functioning of the workloads.

 - Manual scans ignore the CPU throttling setting and run without any CPU limits.
-However, there is a scan policy setting (see Set-MpPreference (Defender) | Microsoft Learn  for ThrottleForScheduledScanOnly setting) that if it is disabled, then manual scans will adhere to the same CPU limits as a scheduled scan.
+However, there is a scan policy setting (see [Set-MpPreference (Defender)](/powershell/module/defender/set-mppreference?view=windowsserver2022-ps&preserve-view=true) for ThrottleForScheduledScanOnly setting) that if it is disabled, then manual scans will adhere to the same CPU limits as a scheduled scan.

-- CPU throttling on idle scans (see Set-MpPreference (Defender) | Microsoft Learn for DisableCpuThrottleOnIdleScans setting) controls whether the CPU will be throttled for scheduled scans while the device is idle.
+- CPU throttling on idle scans (see [Set-MpPreference (Defender)](/powershell/module/defender/set-mppreference?view=windowsserver2022-ps&preserve-view=true) for DisableCpuThrottleOnIdleScans setting) controls whether the CPU will be throttled for scheduled scans while the device is idle.
 This setting is disabled by default to ensure that the CPU will not be throttled for scheduled scans when the device is idle, regardless of what CPU throttling is set to.

 > [!NOTE]
 > See the idle state criteria in [Task idle conditions - Win32 apps](/windows/win32/taskschd/task-idle-conditions).